 German FDI in ASEAN Part II: Indonesia and Laos

 German investment in the ten member states of the Association of Southeast Asian Nations (ASEAN) has been increasing steadily and has the potential to grow further in the coming years.
-In the first part of this four-part article, we analyzed German investment in Brunei and Cambodia.
+In the first part of this five-part article, we analyzed German investment in Brunei and Cambodia.
 We next look at Indonesia and Laos.

 Indonesia represents the largest ASEAN country with a vast potential to accelerate into one of the major economies of the world.Ranked 30 on the Market Potential Index, Indonesia represents a large consumer market with a potential for increasing attractiveness for German products.
 FDI inflow in Indonesia somewhat dropped in 2016 due to both domestic and international factors.
 2017 showed slight recovery with some US$268 million invested in Indonesia by German investors.